GhostofGoes/ADLES/README.rst

 Contributions are most definitely welcome!
 See ``TODO.md`` for a list of what needs to be done.
 Before submitting a pull request, do ensure you follow the general style and conventions used.
 Just read the code for a bit to get a feel for how things are done, and stay consistent with that.

+If you have questions about the system, don't hesitate to contact me by email or Twitter.
+(Email is in init.py, Twitter handle is same as GitHub).

 Goals and TODO